baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 <!-- select * from dialogs where cast(prefs as text) ~* 'IABTCF' and not (verdict = 'dialog' or verdict = 'maybe_dialog'); -->
 <!-- select * from dialogs where not cast(prefs as text) ~* 'IABTCF' and (verdict = 'dialog' or verdict = 'maybe_dialog'); -->

-24 apps only saved `IABTCF` preferences after accepting or rejecting the dialog, but not initially, the remaining 138 saved them even without any interaction with the consent dialog.
+24 apps only saved `IABTCF` preferences after accepting or rejecting the dialog but not initially, the remaining 138 saved them even without any interaction with the consent dialog.
 <!-- select count(1) from dialogs where prefs->>'initial' ~* 'IABTCF'; -->
 <!-- select count(1) from dialogs where not prefs->>'initial' ~* 'IABTCF' and (prefs->>'accepted' ~* 'IABTCF' or prefs->>'rejected' ~* 'IABTCF'); -->

-The apps most often set the `IABTCF_gdprApplies` property, with 125 apps setting the property initially and another 27 only setting it after accepting the dialog and one app setting it only after rejecting.
+The apps most often set the `IABTCF_gdprApplies` property, with 125 apps setting the property initially, another 27 only setting it after accepting the dialog, and one app setting it only after rejecting.
 In total, 145 apps determine the GDPR to be applicable, 6 apps (incorrectly) determine it not to be, and 2 apps set non-spec-compliant values^[The values in question are `-5828135500133229487` and `-6437494263561806870`, with both apps being on iOS coming from the same vendor (`de.prosiebensat1digital.sat1` and `de.prosiebensat1digital.prosieben`).
 All other `IABTCF` properties these two apps set were either empty or also nonsensical.].
 None of the apps changed their determination after accepting or rejecting the dialog.
 <!-- select coalesce(prefs->'initial'->'IABTCF_gdprApplies', prefs->'accepted'->'IABTCF_gdprApplies', prefs->'rejected'->'IABTCF_gdprApplies') val, count(1) from dialogs group by val order by count(1) desc; -->
 <!-- select * from dialogs where not prefs->'initial' ?
 'IABTCF_gdprApplies' and (prefs->'accepted' ?
 'IABTCF_gdprApplies' or prefs->'rejected' ?
 'IABTCF_gdprApplies'); -->
 <!-- select * from dialogs where not prefs->'initial' ?
 'IABTCF_gdprApplies' and (prefs->'rejected' ?
 'IABTCF_gdprApplies'); -->